EmeryCSI/csi234-guidedactivity5/README.md

     <h3 align="center">Guided Activity 4</h3>
 </div>

-# Guided Activity 4: Advanced SQL Concepts
+# Guided Activity 5: Indexing and Query Performance

 This repository is a part of CSI-234 at Renton Technical College.

 Clone this repository to your local machine and complete the instructions below.
 You will be submitting screenshots as well as SQL code in this repository.

-## Guided Activity 4: Clone the repository and make a screenshots folder
+## Guided Activity 5: Clone the repository and make a screenshots folder

 1. Clone the repository to your local machine using GitHub Desktop or another GitHub tool.
 2. Make note of the folder where you cloned the repository.